nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-define-a-document-type.md

 ## Introduction

-In your application, when you want to create a new document, you need to select the type of document you want to create:
+When you want to create a new document in your application, you need to select the type of document you want to create:

 ![]({{file name='DM-user-interface-WebUI.png'}} ?w=650,h=292,border=true)

 {{! excerpt}}
-With Nuxeo Studio, you can create as many [document types]({{page page='essential-nuxeo-platform-terminology#document-type'}}) as you want.
-This tutorial provides every steps you need to create your own.
+Nuxeo Studio enables to create as many [document types]({{page page='essential-nuxeo-platform-terminology#document-type'}}) as needed.
+This how-to offers every steps to create your own.
 {{! /excerpt}}

 Since content is at the center of our configuration, the definition of a new document type is related to many other features of the Nuxeo Platform.
-This how-to offers the basic steps to create a new document type.

 ## Nuxeo Studio Modeler and Designer

 Nuxeo Studio consists in:
-- **Nuxeo Studio Modeler**: defines all your custom core components (workflows, lifecycles, document structure, automations...) such as building the definition and structure of your document types.
+- **Nuxeo Studio Modeler**: which defines all your custom core components (workflows, lifecycles, document structure, automations...) such as building the definition and structure of your document types.
-- **Nuxeo Studio Designer**: allows you to configure the layouts associated to your document types.
+- **Nuxeo Studio Designer**: which allows you to configure the layouts associated to your document types.
 It is dedicated to all configuration items linked to the user interface.

 ## Defining a Document Type

 1. Open **Nuxeo Studio Modeler**.
-1. Go to **Content Model** > **Document Types** and click the **New** button.
+1. Go to **Content Model** > **Document Types** and click on the **New** button.
 1. On the creation form:
     1. Fill in the ID, label and description of your document type.